-Maryann Mahaffey Memorial Campaign
+Maryann Mahaffey Legacy Campaign

 Maryann Mahaffey empowered social change in Detroit as a social worker, author, educator, civil rights activist, volunteer and political leader.
 For nearly 60 years at the local, state, national and international levels, Mahaffey put into action her deep commitment to solving critical social issues.
 Holding steadfast in her ideals, she supported the most vulnerable of our citizens and advocated for equal rights as Detroit City Council president for 12 years and as a council member for 32 years.
-To memorialize and honor the impact Mahaffey had on the Detroit, it's residents and the social work profession, the Wayne State University School of Social Work has launched the Maryann Mahaffey Memorial Campaign.
+To memorialize and honor the impact Mahaffey had on Detroit, its residents and the social work profession, the Wayne State University School of Social Work has launched the Maryann Mahaffey Legacy Campaign.

 Maryann's youth was rooted in the value of hard work and the importance of education and equality.
 Born in Burlington Iowa in 1925, Maryann grew up witnessing her wallpaper salesman and gas station operator father work 12-hour days to support his family during the Great Depression.
 After visiting Little Rock, Arkansas in high school, Maryann came face-to-face with the reality of racism in the South and was encouraged by her civics teacher to explore civil rights advocacy.
 Maryann was further encouraged by her mother to advocate for equality, including a woman's right to vote and earn an education.
 After Maryann's mother was not permitted to complete high school, due to her family's fear of women being overeducated, she insisted that her daughter finish school and launch her career prior to marriage.
-Throughout her career Maryann earned a bachelor's degree from Cornell College, a Master's in Social Work from the University of Southern California and her Doctorate of Humanities from the Detroit International School of Ministries.
+Throughout her career, Maryann earned a bachelor's degree from Cornell College, a Master's in Social Work from the University of Southern California and her Doctorate of Humanities from the Detroit International School of Ministries.